 thing better than email is a face-to-face meeting...

 Finding me in space

-This means I have offices with doors you can knock on.
+This means I have an office with doors you can knock on.

-you have an appointment, please do knock on my door
+have an appointment, please do knock on my door at

-at the appointed time.
-I often do appointments in clusters, and
+the appointed time.
+I often do appointments in clusters, and often

-often get engrossed in talking to people.
-Also, many people
+get engrossed in talking to people.
+Also, many people forget

-forget their appointments.
-So I won't come looking for you or
+their appointments.
+So I won't come looking for you or notice

 so you don't waste your time looking for me when I'm not

 there.
 Please don't interrupt me without an appointment